David Rijckaert II: Work

 The known works of David Rijckaert II fall into two categories: sumptuous still lifes of porcelain, expensive glassware, silverware, pewter dishes, etc. and so-called ‘banketjes’, i.e. banquet or breakfast pieces depicting food on a tabletop.
 His works follow the stylistic characteristics of the earliest still life painters Osias Beert (c.
-1580-late 1624), Georg Flegel (1566-1638) and Clara Peeters (?1589-1657) in their chromatic palette, sharply illuminated foreground and meticulous, realistic rendering of the objects depicted.
+1580–late 1624), Georg Flegel (1566–1638) and Clara Peeters (1589?–1657) in their chromatic palette, sharply illuminated foreground and meticulous, realistic rendering of the objects depicted.
 They also resemble to a lesser extent the work of his contemporary, the Antwerp still life artist Jacob van Hulsdonck.
 The market for his small cabinet pictures would have been educated collectors of Antwerp who were familiar with their symbolism and religious references.

 Ryckaert's compositions are painstakingly constructed with meticulous attention to detail.
 The objects and forms are arranged in separation from each other on the inclined surface of a table.
-By juxtaposing food, dishes and precious objects within various planes in space David Rijckaert II is able to increase their legibility.
+By juxtaposing food, dishes and precious objects within various planes in space, David Rijckaert II was able to increase their legibility.
 The frontal and distributive presentation is still archaic while his attention for detail and strong realism show his adherence to the Flemish tradition.
 Characteristic for his style are the dark abstract backgrounds and the bright, enamel-like colours.